2021 Education Programs

 - Park-Based Learning Programs - Looking to take part in an in-park program?
 We would love to explore with you and your small group through tours and experiences at one our our Conservation Halton Parks.

 Our talented educators are excited to bring some of our most popular programs to a screen in your classroom or centre.
 Using video, props, live animal encounters, special guests and, for little ones, visits from one of our favourite puppets – Bushy the Squirrel – we bring you the best Conservation Halton parks have to offer…virtually!

-- Get "screen to beak" with live owls native to Ontario.
+- Get "screen to beak" with live owls.
 Learn about their fascinating adaptations, their habitats and calls, and see their soft, silent feathers and sharp talons.
-Bushy the Squirrel will make a special guest appearance!

 - Grade: Curriculum support for grade 1, 2 (also fun for Kindies!)